 How to Turn Your Customers into Promoters?

 “Customer is the king” goes the saying and it couldn’t be any truer.
 Customers mark the success or the failure of a brand.
-With most of the businesses focusing on their sales funnel, what happens to a customer after the purchase is often neglected.
+With most businesses focusing on their sales funnel, what happens to a customer after the purchase is often neglected.
 While marketing a product, one tries to connect with the customer, but companies need to understand that the goal of marketing is not just boosting sales.
-Once the connect is created, it is equally important to maintain that connect.
+Once the connection is created, it is equally important to maintain that connection.

 There are many other ways to turn your customers into promoters, but we are not writing a book here.
 These top three tips will help you kickstart your understanding of customers and how they must be treated like royalty in order to be a successful business in this competitive world.